 Strengthen your team now - learn more about Ellen's Self-Care professional development offerings

-Our work stressors and demands and the lack of focus and support around Self-Care has made it difficult for helping professionals to practice Self-Care in any kind of sustained and meaningful way.
+Our work stressors and demands and the lack of focus and support around Self-Care has made it difficult for helping professionals to practice Self-Care in a sustained and meaningful way.

 - work longer hours